Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 To do that, we will build and deploy an ASA module at the edge.

-The type of telemetry data sent by Custom Vision models output a different format than in the above tutorial.
+The telemetry data sent by Custom Vision models use a different format than in the above tutorial.
 So we will need to adjust the ASA query to account for that.
 Here is an example of an ASA query taking inputs from Custom Vision models and smoothing out results before raising an alert when a tag is consistently found after 1 full second: **ASA query code to be provided by ASA team**

 ## What you will do

-* Create an Azure Stream Analytics job to process data on the edge.
+* Create an Azure Stream Analytics job to process data from the Vision AI DevKit camera
-* Connect the new Azure Stream Analytics job with other IoT Edge modules.
+* Connect the Azure Stream Analytics job with other IoT Edge modules
-* Deploy the Azure Stream Analytics job to an IoT Edge device from the Azure portal.
+* Deploy the Azure Stream Analytics job to your Vision AI DevKit camera from the Azure portal

   ![Diagram - Tutorial architecture, stage and deploy ASA job]({{ '/assets/images/asa-architecture.png' | relative_url }})

 ## What you will need

+* A valid Azure subscription ([Create an account for free.](https://azure.microsoft.com/free/))
-* Configured Vision AI DevKit
+* Vision AI DevKit camera configured with the VisionSample model
 * Configured Azure IoT Hub

 ## Create an Azure Stream Analytics (ASA) job